fdatri/fdatri.github.io/_posts/2024-06-10-I-squared-with-different-sample-sizes.md

 ## Our example
-The setting we'll be using is the following: a treatment with true effects, measured in terms of the standardized difference between *treatment* and *control* (*Cohen's d*), following a distribution with a mean of $1$ and a standard deviation of $0.1$.
+The setting we'll be using is the following: a treatment with true effects, measured in terms of the standardized difference between *treatment* and *control* (*Cohen's d*), following a distribution with mean  $1$ and  standard deviation $0.1$.
 The total number of subjects, **$N$** will be kept almost constant, in particular in our setup, we will use 200,000 subjects:
 ```r
 # Setting parameters
 N <- 200000